Department of Electrical

 An important contribution to accomplish these objectives is the five-course sequence of stand-alone project laboratory courses.
 In each of the project laboratory courses, students are given a brief description of a complex, open-ended project.
 The students, usually working in teams, are required to design, develop, construct, and evaluate a system to satisfy the requirements for the project.
 Faculty advisors evaluate the project on the basis of finished products, required written reports, and oral presentations.
 By its very structure the project laboratory sequence gives students considerable experience in dealing with open-ended design problems.
 They also gain experience in working closely with others and in written and oral communication.

-The material presented in the electrical and computer engineering lecture courses is incorporated in the project laboratory course sequence.
+The material presented in the electrical and computer engineering lecture courses is incorporated into the project laboratory course sequence.
 The projects, however, are real-world problems that require students to go beyond the basic knowledge learned in the classroom.
 Through these experiences, students gain the technical maturity necessary to succeed in their chosen careers.
 In addition, the project laboratory courses address topics in engineering ethics and professionalism and help students develop the skills needed for life-long learning.

 The result of the overall curriculum is to prepare a graduate who is sensitive to the consequences of his or her work, both ethically and professionally, for a productive professional career.
-A broad educational background has been incorporated into these curriculums and personalized advising plays an important role in its implementation..Back to Top
+A broad educational background has been incorporated into these curriculums and personalized advising plays an important role in its implementation.Back to Top

 A student may apply for admission to the upper division of a degree program upon completion of the foundational curriculum and a minimum of 12 credit hours of Texas Tech coursework.
 The acceptance criterion is based exclusively on a cumulative GPA for coursework completed at Texas Tech.
 The specific GPA standard varies among the degree programs and may change from one academic year to the next as necessary to align enrollments with the educational resources.
 For students who entered Texas Tech prior to June 1, 2012, a minimum 2.0 GPA is required for admission to the electrical or computer engineering upper-division degree programs.
 Students entering Texas Tech after June 1, 2012, must have a minimum 2.5 GPA.